Haripandey21/Smart-Contract-security-/security.md

 -->>  incorrect use of visibility specifiers can lead to some devastating vulnerabilities in smart contracts.
 The default visibility for functions is public, so functions that do not specify their visibility will be callable by external users.
-The issue arises when developers mistakenly omit visibility specifiers on functions that should be private. so, the function visibility must be declared carefully.
+The issue arises when developers mistakenly omit visibility specifiers on functions that should be private.

 ** example: